symfony-cmf/symfony-cmf-docs/reference/configuration/simple-cms.rst

 If the :doc:`CoreBundle <../../bundles/core>` is registered, this will default to the value of ``cmf_core.persistence.phpcr.enabled``.

-PHPCR can be enabled by multiples ways such as:
+PHPCR can be enabled by multiple ways such as:

 .. configuration-block::